abhi1kumar/CARLA_rendering/README.md

 # CARLA Rendering Code

-Please note that the default extrinsics are based on the nuScenes dataset and loaded from the included json files.
+This repository extracts CARLA datasets at different extrinsics.
+Please note that the default intrinsics are based on the nuScenes dataset and loaded from the included JSON files.

 ## Prerequisites